 The name Travel Hippi is a fusion of our love for travel and our rebuff of the establishment.
-We simply decided to live our values and to act on our courage to find our paradise.
-So nothing sinister, just a cool name.
+We simply decided to live our values and to act on our courage to retire abroad.

 When searching for information, the worst experience is to realise that the author has a hidden agenda which only becomes clear much deeper into his website or blog.
 An example is where an author would unduly play up the features and benefits of a location, only to find out that he has a vested interest in real estate in the area.

 We understand that biased information will destroy credibility.
-Therefore, Travel Hippi’s resource section will offer unbiased information based on facts and figures available at the time of publication.
+It is for that reason that Travel Hippi will offer unbiased information, based on facts, available at the time of publication.

 Bias versus Opinion

-Bias should not be confused with opinion.
+Bias, should not be confused with opinion.
 In the blogging world, bias is unfair prejudice.
 And opinion is a judgement call based on an experience.

-As much as the resource section will be unbiased, the travel blog will likely be opinionated.
-In my mind, that is a good thing, because a travel blog should have more than regurgitated facts.
+As much as the resource section will be unbiased, the blog will likely be opinionated.
+In my mind, that is a good thing, because a blog should have more than regurgitated facts.
 It should also contain the author’s opinion – positive or negative.

 But enough about the content.
 Let’s briefly tell you how it came about.